itiligent/Guacamole-Installer/README.md

 - `add-fail2ban.sh`: Adds a fail2ban policy (with local subnet override) to secure Guacamole against external brute force attacks
 - `add-smtp-relay-o365.sh`: Sets up an SMTP auth relay with O365 for monitoring & alerts (BYO app password)
 - `backup-guacamole.sh`: A simple MySQL Guacamole backup script
-- `branding.jar`: An example template for a customised Guacamole login screen.
-Much further UI customisation is possible inside this extension via additional CSS.
-Delete this file to keep the default Guacmole UI.
+- `branding.jar`: An example template for a custom (dark mode!)
+Guacamole theme.
+Delete this file to keep the default Guacamole UI.
+This extension's source is also included for easier study and customisation.